30-Year Social and Economic Monitoring of Rural Communities in the Northwest Forest Plan Area

 Overview

 To resolve conflict surrounding forest management and endangered species conservation in the Pacific Northwest, the federal government adopted the Northwest Forest Plan (NWFP) in 1994.
 This plan significantly changed management on federal lands within the range of the Northern Spotted Owl, an endangered species living the forests of western Oregon, western Washington and northwestern California.
 To measure the social and economic impacts of these changes, monitoring is conducted every five years, with a specific focus on rural communities adjacent to federal forest lands.
-The goal of this monitoring is to shed light on the unique and evolving challenges and opportunities facing rural communities in the NWFP area.
+The goal of this monitoring is to shed light on the unique and evolving challenges and opportunities facing rural communities in the Northwest Forest Plan area.

 Who We are